kimdurante/gis-workshop-waml-template/index.md

 ## Data Formats

-The following file formats are stored in SDR and SSDI.
-These formats include WMS/WFS services:
+The following file formats are stored in SDR with both ISO and MODS metadata.
+These files are delivered through Geoserver:

 * Shapefile
 * GeoTIFF
 * ArcGRID

-Other formats:
+These formats are stored in SDR with MODS metadata:

 * Geodatabase
 * Scanned map